Emerald Trail Master plan approved by Jacksonville City Council

 JACKSONVILLE, Fla. - The groundwork has been approved by the Jacksonville City Council to create and connect 30 miles of trails in the urban core.

-The Emerald Necklace has just been an idea for more than a century but the city council has now adopted a p[lan to build the Emerald Trail within the next ten years.
+The Emerald Necklace has just been an idea for more than a century but the city council has now adopted a plan to build the Emerald Trail within the next 10 years.

-The resolution was approved March 26 to implement the master plan as part of Jacksonville's revitalization efforts at an estimated cost for design and construction at $31 million, not including land acquisition.
+The resolution was approved March 26 to implement the master plan as part of Jacksonville's revitalization efforts at an estimated cost of $31 million for design and construction, not including land acquisition.

-There are many advantages to this connection including multiple access points for the LaVilla and Brooklyn neighborhoods, the opportunity to connect to the McCoys Creek Greenway in the future, and no land acquisition is needed.
+There are many advantages to this connection, including multiple access points for the LaVilla and Brooklyn neighborhoods, the opportunity to connect to the McCoys Creek Greenway in the future and the fact that no land acquisition is needed.
 The total cost for this first trail segment is projected to be $3.6 million.
 Groundwork is currently raising

 $900,000, or 25 percent of the Model Project cost.
 For the balance of the funding, legislation will soon be introduced to move funds into the 2018-2019 Capital Improvement Projects (CIP) budget for design.
 Construction funds will be requested from City Council as part of the 2019-2020 CIP.